PHACDataHub/DSCO-experimental-web-app-platform/README.md

 ## 📈 Project Management and Tracker

+The EPIC for this work can be found at [this GitHub issue](https://github.com/PHACDataHub/DSCO-task-tracker-repo/issues/81)

-This [GitHub Project](https://github.com/orgs/PHACDataHub/projects/10/views/2) is current for DSCO in general although this will encompass the DSCO-experimental-web-app-platform
+This EPIC is being tracked by the [DSCO's GitHub Project](https://github.com/orgs/PHACDataHub/projects/10/views/2) in general although this will encompass more than just the DSCO-experimental-web-app-platform.

 ## 🤔 Problem statement that we are trying to solve

 There is a lack of 'starting points' for developers to create full-stack internal applications and therefore the code quality, standardization, optimization, and efficiency are all drastically reduced.

-We are trying to solve this issue by providing a full-stack application that be be deployed easily and modularity while still having separated components to allow development on smaller portions of the application at a time.
+We are trying to solve this issue by providing a full-stack application that be deployed easily and in modularity while still having separated components to allow development on smaller portions of the application at a time.

 ## ❓ Why did we pick these [technologies](/docs/EN/tech-stack-reasons.md) and [tools](/docs/EN/peripheral-tools-reasons.md)?

 Since this is an experimental tool to test out how technologies and tools can be used, a lot of is it just seeing the art of the possible.
-That being said, we have a document outlining some specific reasons why we choose the stack we did along with some recognized short-comings from them.
+That being said, we have a document outlining some specific reasons why we choose the stack we did along with some recognized shortcomings from them.

 ## 👨‍💻 Getting Started

 ### [Live Demo](https://frontend-5wzpcugyza-nn.a.run.app)

-Currently there is a live demo of the application hosted on HC-PHAC GCP Sandbox space.
+Currently, there is a live demo of the application hosted on HC-PHAC GCP Sandbox space.

 > NOTE: The application is very unstable and heavily under development and therefore functionality may not be guaranteed